Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Abstract

 \section{Abstract}

-The Murchison Widefield Array (MWA) has recorded \cite{Mondal-2020} impulsive radio events in the quiet solar corona at frequencies 98, 120, 132, and 160 MHz.
-We propose that these radio events represent the direct manifestation of the dark matter annihilation events within the so-called axion quark nugget (AQN) framework.
-It has been previously argued that the AQN annihilation events in the quiet solar corona \cite{Zhitnitsky:2017rop,Raza:2018gpb} can be identified with nanoflares originally conjectured by Parker long ago \cite{Parker-1983}.
-In the present work we further support this claim by demonstrating that the radio observations \cite{Mondal-2020}, including the frequency of appearance, temporal and spatial distributions, energetics, and other related observables are nicely matching the generic consequences of the AQN annihilation events in the quiet corona.
-We propose to test these ideas by analyzing the correlated clustering radio impulsive events in the different frequency bands.
-We also make generic predictions for low (80 and 89) MHz and high (179, 196, 217 and 240) MHz frequency bands which had been already recorded but not published by \cite{Mondal-2020} yet.
-We also suggest to test this proposal by studying possible cross-correlation between MWA radio signals and Solar Orbiter recording of the extreme ultraviolet photons (coined as the ``campfires") to support or refute this proposal.
+The Murchison Widefield Array (MWA) recorded \cite{Mondal-2020} impulsive radio events in the quiet solar corona at frequencies 98, 120, 132, and 160 MHz.
+We propose that these radio events are the direct manifestation of dark matter annihilation events within the axion quark nugget (AQN) framework.
+It has been argued \cite{Zhitnitsky:2017rop,Raza:2018gpb} that the AQN annihilation events in the quiet solar corona can be identified with the nanoflares conjectured by Parker \cite{Parker-1983}.
+We further support this claim by demonstrating that observed impulsive radio events \cite{Mondal-2020}, including their rate of appearance, their temporal and spatial distributions and their energetics, are matching the generic consequences of AQN annihilations in the quiet corona.
+We propose to test this idea by analyzing the correlated clustering of impulsive radio events in different frequency bands.
+These correlations are expressed in terms of the time delays between radio events in different frequency bands, measured in seconds.
+We also make generic predictions for low (80 and 89 MHz) and high (179, 196, 217 and 240 MHz) frequency bands, that have been recorded, but not published, by \cite{Mondal-2020}.
+We finally suggest to test our proposal by studying possible cross-correlation between MWA radio signals and Solar Orbiter recording of extreme UV photons (a.k.a. ``campfires").